-- Who decides the degree of preciseness of understanding one must have to remain in fellowship - God or Man? - 2.
-Does one's interpretation on some nongospel teaching determine another's fellowship with God or another Christian? - 3.
-Can one be in fellowship with God but not with others in Christ? - 4.
+- a.
+Who decides the degree of preciseness of understanding one must have to remain in fellowship God or Man? - b.
+Does one's interpretation on some non-gospel teaching determine another's fellowship with God or another Christian? - c.
+Can one be in fellowship with God but not with others in Christ? - d.
 If the Bible is silent on a subject does that silence require a thing or prohibit it?
-Likewise, when the Bible specifies something it neither requires or prohibits something else. - 5.
+Likewise, when the Bible specifies something it neither requires or prohibits something else. - e.
 The writings of church fathers, reformers, restorationists or today's authors cannot be a condition of man's fellowship with God or His children.